soldag/DataProfiling-SoSe17/docs/taney.md

 &nbsp;

-Taney (tiny TANE) is an algorithm that finds the valid, minimal functional dependencies (FDs) of a data set.
+Taney (tiny TANE [1]) is an algorithm that finds the valid, minimal functional dependencies (FDs) of a data set.

 ## Algorithm

-Taney uses partitioning and a bottom-up a priori approach with candidate pruning, which among others are used by TANE [1].
+Taney uses partitioning and a bottom-up a priori approach with candidate pruning.

 ### Partitioning